sesh1712/ML_Kit_Text_Recognition_Sample123/README.md

+<h1> Shoptly - a mobile on-device receipt scanner using MLKIT </h1>

 This App is meant to analyze your expenses via scanning your receipts.

 It is Kotlin based and easy to use for almost every Android based Device.